nomad-xyz/monorepo/packages/local-environment/README.md

 docker build .
 ```

-Lastly, cd into the neww folder and do:
+cd into the neww folder and do:

 ```sh
 yarn run ts-node le.ts
 ```

+This should give you an erroring output regarding weth deployment. copy and paste the weth address into network.ts